EllaBrands/stanDev/Stan-Development-Meeting-Agenda.md

 * __Date added.
 Developer name.
 Short description.
 Desired resolution.__

 Mar 6 2019.
 Sean.
 Stan 2.19 release?
+Mar 7 2019.
+Sebastian.
+Support for threading PR with all the work requested?
+Mar 7 2019.
+Sebastian.
+Decision process on threading PR if this requires a full major new version number?

 ### Open Discussion Topics